 - Internet, printable coupons – Walgreens coupon policy says: “Walgreens accepts valid internet/print at home coupons.”
 A great source for printable coupon is coupons.com

 - Walgreens does NOT take competitor coupons.

-Walgreens issues store coupons are also called Instant Value Coupons or IVC.
+Walgreens issues store coupons which are called Instant Value Coupons or IVCs.
 These are essentially store sales, but they require you to clip a coupon.
 Store coupons are funded by the store (not a manufacturer) so you can always combine a STORE coupon with a manufacturer coupon.

 You can find Walgreens store coupons in their weekly ad and in monthly coupon books.
 You can find their monthly coupon books at the front of the store by the weekly ads.
 The cover changes every month, but they look something like this: